CAFAudit/audit-service/docs/pages/en-us/Client-API.md

 The `caf-audit` library offers a convenient set of classes for creating a connection and sending audit events to an endpoint such as a Web Service or storage.

-These are the following `caf-audit` client-side API connection modes provided by the library:
+The following `caf-audit` client-side API connection modes are provided by the library:

 - [Direct to Elasticsearch](#direct-to-elasticsearch-configuration) mode connects directly to Elasticsearch for the storage of audit event messages.
 - [Web Service Client](#audit-web-service-client-configuration) mode connects to the Audit Web Service REST API for the messaging of audit events.
-The Audit Web Service stores audit event messages into Elasticsearch.
+The Audit Web Service sends audit event messages into Elasticsearch.
 - [No-op](#no-op) mode which does not connect to an endpoint or build audit event messages.
 This mode can be useful for testing as Elasticsearch or Audit Web Service components are not required.

 ## Using Auditing Objects